-Everything we do at WIDA revolves around the significance of academic language and how to empower language learners to reach for success.
-The following are some of our guiding documents, academic references, and efforts to share this message with the educational community.
-Please browse the rest of the site to learn more about our specific vision of academic language instruction and assessment.
+Everything WIDA does revolves around the significance of academic language and how to empower language learners to reach for success.
+The following are some of the guiding documents, academic references, and efforts to share this message with the educational community.

 WIDA embraces inclusion and equity with its Can Do philosophy.
-We focus our attention on expanding students' academic language by building on the inherent resources of English language learners (ELLs) and accentuating the positive efforts of educators.
+WIDA focuses attention on expanding students' academic language by building on the inherent resources of English language learners (ELLs) and accentuating the positive efforts of educators.

 Language is a powerful force that helps shape our individual and collective identity.
 WIDA views language as a resource and ELLs as valued contributors to learning communities.
 The Principles of Language Development acknowledge the diverse linguistic resources our students draw from and the unique pathways they follow throughout the process of learning English.

 The Principles of Language Development were drafted by WIDA staff and enhanced by the WIDA standards expert panel, a group of researchers and practitioners in the field of academic language from across the US.
 The final results of this work, with references, are posted below.

 WIDA believes in and adheres to the following principles in development of all of its products and services:

 The WIDA Standards Framework and its Theoretical Foundations